EPN In Action September-October 2025

 -

-During July and August, EPN connected 63 unique volunteers to over 177 requests for technical assistance from frontline communities, nonprofit organizations, under-resourced government agencies, and others—in addition to hundreds of requests from federal grantees that were frozen out of their funds, terminated, or otherwise under attack.
+During September and October, EPN connected 63 unique volunteers to over 177 requests for technical assistance from frontline communities, nonprofit organizations, under-resourced government agencies, and others—in addition to hundreds of requests from federal grantees that were frozen out of their funds, terminated, or otherwise under attack.

 -